- Certification in Practice of Data Analytics

 If I don't take Foundation of Statistics, can I still obtain the certification?

 Yes.
 If you believe that you have the necessary preparation in Statistics, you are not required to take the Foundation of Statistics course.
-Students who successfully complete the other three courses can still obtain the certification.
+Students who successfully complete three other courses can still obtain the certification.
 But the faculty in the other courses are not responsible to teach students Statistics, so please make sure you are prepared.
 If it has been a long time since you had a course in Statistics, we strongly recommend that you take Foundation of Statistics to refresh yourself.

 Do I receive a certificate after each course?